Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Results and Discussion

-The \textit{H} and \textit{T} dependence of $\rho_{\parallel}$ and $\rho_{\perp}$ obtained from the fitting of $\rho_{xx}$ are shown in figure \ref{fig:Figure3}(b) and \ref{fig:Figure3}(d) respectively.
-With the increase in \textit{H}, both $\rho_{\parallel}$ and $\rho_{\perp}$ increases causing $\Delta\rho$ to increase with the increase in \textit{H} (inset of figure \ref{fig:Figure3}(b)).
-Theoretically, $\rho_{\perp}$ is assumed to be independent of \textit{H} and $\rho_{\parallel}$ should be decreasing with the increase in \textit{H} as is observed for WTe$_2$ and ZrSiSe \cite{meng2019planar, bo2019observation}.
-The observed \textit{H} dependency of $\rho_{\perp}$ and $\rho_{\parallel}$ for Ag$_{0.05}$PdTe$_2$ suggest the presence of orbital MR in the system due to anisotropy of transport parameters such as effective mass, scattering time, mobility etc., which arises from the FSA and vary along different directions \cite{meng2019planar, liu2019nontopological, roy2021signature}.
+The $\it{\mu_0 H}$ and \textit{T} dependence of $\rho_{\parallel}$ and $\rho_{\perp}$ obtained from the fitting of $\rho_{xx}$ are shown in figure \ref{fig:Figure3}(b) and \ref{fig:Figure3}(d) respectively.
+With the increase in $\it{\mu_0 H}$, both $\rho_{\parallel}$ and $\rho_{\perp}$ increases causing $\Delta\rho$ to increase with the increase in $\it{\mu_0 H}$ (inset of figure \ref{fig:Figure3}(b)).
+Theoretically, $\rho_{\perp}$ is assumed to be independent of $\it{\mu_0 H}$ and $\rho_{\parallel}$ should be decreasing with the increase in $\it{\mu_0 H}$ as is observed for WTe$_2$ and ZrSiSe \cite{meng2019planar, bo2019observation}.
+The observed $\it{\mu_0 H}$ dependency of $\rho_{\perp}$ and $\rho_{\parallel}$ for Ag$_{0.05}$PdTe$_2$ suggest the presence of orbital MR in the system due to anisotropy of transport parameters such as effective mass, scattering time, mobility etc., which arises from the FSA and vary along different directions \cite{meng2019planar, liu2019nontopological, roy2021signature}.
 The \textit{T} dependence of $\Delta\rho$ is shown in the inset of figure \ref{fig:Figure3}(d) which is similar to that obtained from planar Hall resistivity.

-The observations of PHE and AMR suggest the absence of chiral anomaly induced PHE.
-So, in order to confirm this we plotted the values of $\rho^{PHE}_{xy}$ against the values of anisotropic resistivity $\rho_{xx}$ at different \textit{H} keeping $\theta$ as a parameter (figure \ref{fig:Figure3}(e)).
+In order to confirm the chiral anomaly, we plotted the values of $\rho^{PHE}_{xy}$ against the values of anisotropic resistivity $\rho_{xx}$ at different $\it{\mu_0 H}$ keeping $\theta$ as a parameter (figure \ref{fig:Figure3}(e)).
 This plot is called the parametric plot.
-In these parametric plots, the orbits are expanding in the form of prolates towards large $\rho_{xx}$ without showing any saturation up to \textit{H} = 14 Tesla.
-The shape of parametric plot obtained for Ag$_{0.05}$PdTe$_2$, further rules out the possibility of PHE arising from the chiral anomaly, because if PHE is dominated by the chiral anomaly then concentric circles are obtained in the parametric plot like that for Na$_3$Bi and GdPtBi \cite{liang2018experimental}.
+In these parametric plots, the orbits are expanding in the form of prolates towards large $\rho_{xx}$ without showing any saturation up to $\it{\mu_0 H}$ = 14 Tesla.
+Some compounds like Na$_3$Bi, GdPtBi etc. show concentric circles and some other compounds like PtSe$_2$ and PtTe$_2$ show shock wave pattern in parametric plot \cite{liang2018experimental, li2020planar, liu2019nontopological}.
+The prolate pattern obtained for Ag$_{0.05}$PdTe$_2$ conform with that generated through a theoretical model (section IV) asssuming chiral anomaly causing PHE.